A Wavefield Correlation Approach to Improve Sound Speed Estimation in Ultrasound Autofocusing: Methods

 \subsubsection{Phantom}

-To evaluate performance on phantom data, full synthetic aperture linear array acquisitions of two types of phantoms using a Verasonics Vantage 256 scanner (Kirkland, WA) were evaluated.
-A chicken layer between 10-15\,mm thick was placed above an ATS 549 phantom (Norfolk, VA), reused from \cite{Ali2022Local} where RF channel data was collected using a full synthetic aperture sequence from a 192 element L12-3v array with a 5.95\,MHz transmit center frequency and 25\,MHz sampling frequency.
-The ground truth sound speed in the chicken layer was measured using a piston transducer driven by a pulser-receiver, with time delays measured with an oscilloscope as described in \cite{Telichko2022Noninvasive}.
-This setup contained reverberation from the chicken-phantom boundary, as well as a sizeable sound speed difference between the chicken at 1568.5\,m/s and the phantom at 1450\,m/s.
-The acquired data were demodulated and decimated by 2 prior to beamforming due to memory constraints.
-For WFC, the data were then remodulated prior to the simulation process.
+To evaluate the model's performance on phantom data, full synthetic aperture data were acquired from two types of phantoms using a Verasonics Vantage 256 scanner (Kirkland, WA) and a linear array.
+The first experiment re-used data from \cite{Ali2022Local}, where a chicken-breast layer between 10-15\,mm thick was placed above an ATS 549 phantom (Norfolk, VA).
+RF channel data were collected from a 192-element L12-3v array with a 5.95\,MHz transmit center frequency and a 25\,MHz sampling frequency.
+The ground truth sound speed in the chicken layer was measured using a piston transducer driven by a pulser-receiver, with time delays measured with an oscilloscope as described in the Appendix of \cite{Telichko2022Noninvasive}.
+This setup contained reverberation from the chicken-phantom boundary, as well as a sizable sound speed difference between the chicken (1568.5\,m/s) and the phantom (1450\,m/s).
+The data were demodulated and decimated by 2 prior to beamforming due to reduce memory usage.
+For the proposed WFC model, the data were then remodulated prior to the ASM simulation process.

-Secondly, data from a fabricated gelatin phantom originally acquired in \cite{Ali2023Sound} were used to further analyze beamformer performance for heterogeneous media.
-Wire targets in the phantom serve as point targets, and inclusions made of a gelatin-alcohol mixture created sound speed heterogeneities.
+In the second experiment, data from a fabricated gelatin phantom originally acquired for \cite{Ali2023Sound} were used to further analyze beamformer performance for heterogeneous media.
+Wire targets in the phantom serve as point targets, and cylindrical inclusions made of a gelatin-alcohol mixture created high sound speed regions relative to the background.
 An L12-5v, 50\,mm array was used to acquire the data with a 6.0\,MHz transmit center frequency and 25\,MHz sampling frequency.
+The sound speeds of the inclusions and background were not available for these data.